jrussellrivers/Fit-Pals/README.md

 ## Stretch Goals Future
 - Allowing users to create personal profiles and connect with others attending the same events
+- Expand city and activities search to include more metros and events to choose from
 - Functioning Calendar API

 ## Challenges & Solutions: